YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Also explain what you expect from surgery.
 If the hair loss is diffuse after illness or medication changes, the first discussion should be diagnosis.
 If the hair loss is stable pattern loss, the conversation can move toward donor capacity, recipient area size, hairline design, and realistic graft planning.

-A reasonable plan usually needs stable disease, a stable methotrexate schedule, acceptable blood tests when needed, clean scalp skin, no active infection, a clear permanent hair loss pattern, and agreement from the prescribing doctor when medicine timing is uncertain.
+A reasonable plan needs stable disease, a stable methotrexate schedule, acceptable blood tests when needed, clean scalp skin, no active infection, a clear permanent hair loss pattern, and agreement from the prescribing doctor when medicine timing is uncertain.

 If those pieces are present, methotrexate may be a planning factor rather than a reason to refuse surgery.
-The surgical team can prepare the day with the medication history in mind and give aftercare instructions that match the patient’s risk profile.
+The surgical team can prepare the day with the medication history in mind and give aftercare instructions that match the risk profile.